mirenradia/Research-Computing/01_Linux_Basics.md

 $ ls
 ```

 We can add options to this command to get more information or to alter the behaviour.
-All BASH commands have them and they are added with the "-" prefix.
-For example we could add "-a" (**a**ll) to show hidden files (ones begining with a `.`, typically these are hidden for a reason as you shouldn't mess with them.
+All BASH commands have them and they are added with the "`-`" prefix.
+For example we could add `-a` (**a**ll) to show hidden files (ones beginning with a `.`, typically these are hidden for a reason as you shouldn't need to mess with them too often.
 We will see some examples as we go through the course):

 ```bash
 $ ls -a